 We at ThompsonBaker Agency are prepared with a Catastrophe Plan that will enable us to resume our operations as soon as possible.
-This plan includes an alternate location in the event we are unable to return to our office, radio ads so that you will know how and where to contact us, ThompsonBaker Agency t-shirts for the adjusters assigned to handle our client's claims so that you'll know who they are upon arrival, and much more.
-Expediting claims and seeing that the needs of our business associates, neighbors and friends are met after a brush with disaster are our number one priority.
+This plan includes an alternate location in the event we are unable to return to our office, radio ads so that you will know how and where to contact us, ThompsonBaker Agency assigned adjusters to handle your claims and much more.
+Expediting claims and seeing the needs of our business associates, neighbors and friends are met after a brush with disaster is our number one priority.

-As a part of our commitment to providing you with Loss Control Services and Risk Management Strategies, we are attaching some important information that we feel will assist you in preparing for the 2016 Hurricane Season.
+As a part of our commitment to providing you with Loss Control Services and Risk Management Strategies, we are attaching some important information that will assist you in preparing for the Hurricane Season.

-The information provided is general in design, is neither inclusive nor exclusive, and is not intended to be the sole source of information on the topic covered.
+The information provided is general in design, is neither inclusive nor exclusive and is not intended to be the sole source of information on the topic covered.
 ThompsonBaker Agency, its agents and staff make no representation or claim to be an expert in any field other than insurance.